• Press Room

 Pleated Filters

 Pleated sediment filters are shaped like accordions.
 They have thin filter sheets made of polyester or polypropylene.
 The volume of these pleated folds means they can filter a larger surface area than other sediment filters.
-When they take on dirt, a layer will be formed on the filter to amplify the efficiency of its filtration abilities.
+When they take on dirt, a layer forms on the filter, enhancing its filtration efficiency.

 Spin-Down Filters